tinalexander/tinalexander.github.io/notes/2024/09-september.md

 # September 11, 2024

-## NIAID director on H5N1 case in Missouri
+## NIAID director on bird flu case in Missouri

 - **Source:** [recording](https://videocast.nih.gov/watch=55053)
 - **Attribution:** meeting of the National Institute of Allergy and Infectious Diseases Advisory Council